HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/access.md

 -   **Search Output** - This section displays the search results, with each result having its own title and description.
 Depending on your content source, search results may also provide detailed context.
 You can also click the title of a search result to open it in a new tab.
 -   **Pagination** - This section lists the number of pages you can view to check the search results.

-## Other ways of Accessing the HCL End-user Search UI
+## Other ways of accessing the HCL End-user Search UI

 You can also access the HCL End-user Search UI through the Woodburn Studio homepage search bar and the Practitioner Studio side navigation panel.
 Once redirected, you can utilize the search results or initiate a new search.
 For more information, refer to [Using HCL End-user Search with OpenSearch](./usage.md).